 In March 2020, Cardi B created a reaction video about the coronavirus pandemic.
 DJ iMarkkeyz created a track, based on her reaction titled "Coronavirus", which became an internet meme and was released to music platforms.

-In December 2020, Cardi B premiered the series Cardi Tries via Facebook Messenger, serving as one of the executive producers.
+In December 2020, Cardi B premiered the series Cardi Tries via Facebook Messenger, as one of the executive producers.

-In 2020, Billboard named Cardi B Woman of the Year.
+In December 2020, Cardi B was named Woman of the Year at the Billboard Women in Music Awards.

-In 2020, Cardi B released a footwear and apparel collection with Reebok, inspired by her personal style and paying homage to "classic 80s styling" and motifs.
+In 2020, Cardi B released a footwear and apparel collection with Reebok, inspired by her personal style and paying homage to classic 80s styling and motifs.

-In 2020, Rolling Stone named Cardi B's "I Like It" as the best summer song of all time.
+In 2020, Rolling Stone named Cardi B's "I Like It" as "the best summer song of all time".

 On April 30, 2021, Cardi B made an appearance in "Big Paper", from DJ Khaled's album Khaled Khaled.

-On June 25, 2021, Cardi B appeared in F9, which was released by Universal Pictures.
+On June 25, 2021, Cardi B appeared in F9, released by Universal Pictures.

 On July 16, 2021, Cardi B was featured on the Normani single "Wild Side".